Statistical inference for Gumbel Type-II distribution under simple step-stress life test using Type-II censoring: Bayesian Estimation

 \section{Bayesian Estimation}

-In this section, we will determine the Bayes estimates of the unknown parameters $\alpha$, $\lambda$, and $\beta$ based on Type-II censored data from Gumble Type-II distribution.
+In this section, we will determine the Bayes estimates of the unknown parameters $\alpha$, $\lambda$, and $\beta$ based on different loss functions using Type-II censored data from the Gumble Type-II distribution.
 The most commonly used symmetric loss function is squared error loss (SEL) function and an asymmetric loss function is LINEX loss (LL) function.
-These loss functions are defined as
+These loss functions are, respectively, defined as

 where $\widehat{h}(\theta)$ is an estimate of a parametric function $h(\theta)$ and $u$ is a real number.
 All the parameters $\alpha$, $\lambda$, and $\beta$ are unknown.
 In this case, there doesn't exist any natural joint conjugate prior distribution.
 Thus, according to Kundu and Pradhan \cite{kundu2009bayesian} we assume independent priors for $\alpha$, $\lambda$, and $\beta$ as Gamma(a,b), Gamma(c,d), and Beta(p,q) distributions, respectively.
 We recall that $X\sim \mbox{Gamma}(a,b)$, if its PDF is given by